-Policymakers urged to value benefits of shooting in countryside
+Policymakers are being urged to consider new research highlighting the benefits of shooting in the countryside.

 The Country Land and Business Association said the report – The Value of Shooting – conducted by Cambridge-based Public and Corporate Economic Consultants (PACEC) contained striking figures showing just how much the rural economy and environment relies on shooting.

 CLA President Henry Robinson said: “The figures in this comprehensive, independent report are striking.
 Worth around £2billion to UK businesses and supporting the equivalent of 74,000 jobs, it is clear that shooting adds a vital stimulus to the rural economy.

 “Many rural businesses found the trading environment challenging as a result of the 2008 financial crisis - shooting provides a shining example of how resilient the rural economy can be.

 “More than that, shooting providers spend nearly £250million on protecting the landscape and are integral in ensuring the most effective management of the land."